 Plots, like 3D renderings, are considered views.
 Both provide a representation for your data; they just do it in different ways.
 Because plots are views, you interact with them in much the same ways as with a 3D view.
-If you look in the Display tab of the object inspector, you will see many options on the representation for each line of the plot including colors, line styles, vector components, and legend names.
+If you look in the Display section of the properties panel, you will see many options on the representation for each line of the plot including colors, line styles, vector components, and legend names.